scverse/rapids_singlecell/README.md

 ## Background
 This repository offers some tools to make analyses of single cell datasets faster by running them on the GPU.
-The functions are analogous versions of functions that can be found within [scanpy](https://github.com/theislab/scanpy) from the Theis lab or functions from [rapids-single-cell-examples](https://github.com/clara-parabricks/rapids-single-cell-examples) created by the Nvidia Rapids team.
+The functions are analogous versions of functions that can be found within [scanpy](https://github.com/scverse/scanpy) from the Theis lab or functions from [rapids-single-cell-examples](https://github.com/clara-parabricks/rapids-single-cell-examples) created by the Nvidia Rapids team.
 Most functions are kept close to the original code to ensure compatibility.
 My aim with this repository was to use the speedup that GPU computing offers and combine it with the ease of use from scanpy.

 ## Requirements

 To run the code in this repository you need a conda environment with rapids and scanpy installed.
 To use the full functionality of this repo please use `rapids-22.08`.
 You also need an Nvidia GPU.

+At moment there are some bugs with louvain clustering in the newer rapids versions.

 ```
 conda create -n rapids_singelcell -f conda/rapids_singecell.yml
 conda activate rapids_singelcell